Economy of Haiti: Energy

 Haiti uses very little energy, the equivalent of approximately 250 kilograms of oil per head per year.
 In 2003, Haiti produced 546 million kilowatt-hours of electricity while consuming 508 million kilowatt-hours.
 In 2013, it stood 135th out of 135 countries in net total consumption of electricity.

 Most of the country's energy comes from the burning of wood.
 Haiti imports oil, consuming about 11800 oilbbl/d, as of 2003.
 The Péligre Dam, the country's largest, provides the capital city of Port-au-Prince with energy.
 Thermal plants provide electricity to the rest of the country.
 Even with the country's low level of demand for energy, the supply of electricity traditionally has been sporadic and prone to shortages.
 Mismanagement by the state has offset more than US$100 million in foreign investment targeted at improving Haiti's energy infrastructure.
 Businesses have resorted to securing back-up power sources to deal with the regular outages.
 The potential for greater hydropower exists, should Haiti have the desire and means to develop it.
 The government controls oil and gas prices, to an extent insulating Haitians from international price fluctuations.

 Tertiary industries

 Haiti relies significantly on tertiary industries for its economy.

 Services

 Haiti's services sector made up 52 percent of the country's gross domestic product in 2004 and employed 25 percent of the labor force.
 According to World Bank statistics, the services sector is one of the few sectors of Haiti's economy that sustained steady, if modest, growth throughout the 1990s.

+A unique institution in Haiti is the Madan Saras who are the large number of women who buy and transport agriculture produce from farm to market.
+Women in Haiti have traditionally been the marketers of produce while men cultivate the land.